cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 published: true
 ---

-Financial fraud is a pervasive problem costing institutions and consumers billions annually.
+Financial fraud is a pervasive problem costing institutions and customers billions annually.
 Most known examples include credit card fraud, fraudulent online payments, and money laundering.
-Banks worldwide faced an estimated **\$442** billion in fraud-related losses in 2023 alone.
+Banks worldwide faced an estimated $$ \$442 $$ billion in fraud-related losses in 2023 alone.
-In particular, credit card transactional fraud is projected to reach \$43 billion in annual losses by 2026.[^4] Beyond direct losses, fraud undermines customer trust and can even lead to **false positives** where legitimate transactions are wrongly blocked.
+In particular, credit card transactional fraud is projected to reach $$ \$43 $$ billion in annual losses by 2026.[^4] Beyond direct losses, fraud undermines customer trust and can even lead to false positives where legitimate transactions are wrongly blocked.
 These false alarms frustrate customers and damage reputation.
-Consequently, fraud detection systems must not only **catch as much fraud as possible** but also **minimize false positives**.
+Consequently, fraud detection systems must not only catch as much fraud as possible but also minimize false positives.

 Fraudsters' tactics evolve rapidly.
 Traditional rule-based systems (or simple statistical methods) have proven inadequate against today’s adaptive fraud models.
 On one hand, fraudsters form complex schemes and exploit networks of accounts.
 On the other hand, legitimate transaction volumes continue to grow due to the rise of e-commerce and digital payments.

-This has driven a shift toward **Machine Learning (ML) and AI-based approaches** that can learn subtle patterns and adapt over time.
+This has driven a shift toward Machine Learning (ML) and AI-based approaches that can learn subtle patterns and adapt over time.
-Critically, detection must happen **in real-time** (or near-real time) to intervene before fraudsters can complete illicit transactions.
+Critically, detection must happen in real-time (or near-real time) to intervene before fraudsters can complete illicit transactions.
-As an AWS engineering blog notes, catching fraud "closer to the time of fraud occurrence is key" so that suspicious transactions can be blocked or flagged immediately.[^2]
+Catching fraud "closer to the time of fraud occurrence is key" so that suspicious transactions can be blocked or flagged immediately.[^2]

-This article reviews the current state-of-the-art of **real-time transaction fraud detection**, spanning both academic research and industry practice.
+This article reviews the current state-of-the-art of real-time transaction fraud detection, spanning both academic research and industry practices.

-It covers the major model families used today:
+We cover the major model families used today:

-- **Classical ML models:** Logistic regression, decision trees, random forests, and SVMs.
+1. **Classical ML models:** Logistic regression, decision trees, random forests, and SVMs.
-- **Deep learning approaches:** Feed-forward neural networks, CNNs, RNNs/LSTMs, and autoencoders.
+2. **Deep Learning models:** ANNs, CNNs, RNNs/LSTMs, autoencoders, and GANs.
-- **Graph-based methods:** Graph Neural Networks leveraging transaction networks.
+3. **Graph-based models:** GNNs and graph algorithms that leverage transaction relationships.
-- **Transformer-based models and foundation models:** Including large pre-trained models like Stripe’s payments foundation model.
+4. **Transformer-based and foundation models:** Large pre-trained models like Stripe’s payments foundation model.

 For each category, we discuss representative use cases or studies, highlight strengths and weaknesses, and comment on their suitability for real-time fraud detection.

-Beside these, we cover **cloud-native and streaming architectures** for real-time deployment (e.g., AWS SageMaker, Azure ML, Kafka streaming).
+Additionally, we cover cloud-native and streaming architectures for real-time deployment of these solutions.
-We also summarize **common datasets** and benchmarks used in fraud research, key **evaluation metrics** (precision, recall, F1, AUC-ROC, detection latency), and important **deployment considerations** such as latency requirements, scalability, explainability, and model retraining frequency.
+We also summarize common datasets and benchmarks used in fraud research, key evaluation metrics, and important deployment considerations.

 # Classical ML Models

-Classical ML algorithms have long been used in fraud detection and remain strong baselines in both research and production.
+Classical ML algorithms have long been used in fraud detection and remain strong baselines in both research and production systems.
-These include linear models like **logistic regression**, distance-based classifiers like **k-Nearest Neighbors**, and tree-based models such as **decision trees**, **random forests**, and **gradient boosted trees** (e.g., [XGBoost](https://xgboost.readthedocs.io/)).
+These include linear models like [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), distance-based classifiers like [k-Nearest Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm), and tree-based models such as [random forest](https://en.wikipedia.org/wiki/Random_forest) and [gradient boosted trees](https://en.wikipedia.org/wiki/Gradient_boosting) (e.g., [XGBoost](https://xgboost.readthedocs.io/)).
-Support Vector Machines ([SVMs](https://en.wikipedia.org/wiki/Support_vector_machine)) have also been explored in academic studies.
-These approaches operate on hand-crafted features derived from transaction data (e.g., `transaction amount`, `location`, `device ID`, `time-of-day`, etc.), often requiring substantial feature engineering by domain experts.
+These approaches operate on hand-crafted features derived from transaction data (e.g., `transaction_amount`, `location`, `device_id`, `time_of_day`, etc.), often requiring substantial feature engineering by domain experts.

-Banks and financial institutions historically relied on **logistic regression** due to its simplicity and interpretability (its coefficients directly indicate risk factors).
+Banks and financial institutions historically relied on logistic regression due to its simplicity and interpretability (its coefficients directly indicate risk factors).
-Even today, logistic models serve as **interpretable baseline** detectors and are sometimes combined with business rules.
+Even today, logistic models serve as interpretable baseline detectors and are sometimes combined with a [business rule management system](https://en.wikipedia.org/wiki/Business_rule_management_system).
 However, linear models struggle to capture complex non-linear patterns in large transaction datasets.

-**Decision trees** and **ensemble forests**, such as [Random Forests](https://en.wikipedia.org/wiki/Random_forest) and XGBoost, address this by automatically learning non-linear splits and interactions.
+Decision trees and ensemble forests address this by automatically learning non-linear splits and interactions.
 In fact, boosted decision tree ensembles (like XGBoost) became popular in fraud detection competitions and industry solutions due to their high accuracy on tabular data.
 These models can capture anomalous combinations of features in individual transactions effectively.
 For example, [the winning solutions](https://github.com/VedangW/ieee-cis-fraud-detection) of the [IEEE-CIS fraud detection Kaggle challenge](https://www.kaggle.com/c/ieee-fraud-detection/overview) (2019) heavily used engineered features fed into gradient boosting models, achieving strong performance (AUC ≈ 0.91).

+Support Vector Machines ([SVMs](https://en.wikipedia.org/wiki/Support_vector_machine)) have also been explored in academic studies.
-**SVMs** have seen limited practical use, while they can model non-linear boundaries (with kernels), they tend to be computationally heavy for large datasets and offer no interpretable output, so the industry has gravitated more to tree ensembles for complex models.
+However, while they can model non-linear boundaries (with kernels), they tend to be computationally heavy for large datasets and offer no interpretable output.
+Therefore, the industry has gravitated more to tree ensembles for complex models.

 ## Strengths

-Classical ML models are typically **fast to train and infer**, and many (especially logistic regression and decision trees) are relatively **easy to interpret**.
+Classical ML models are typically fast to train and infer, and many (especially logistic regression and decision trees) are relatively easy to interpret.
 For instance, a logistic regression might directly quantify how much a mismatched billing address raises fraud probability, and a decision tree might provide a rule-like structure (e.g., "if IP country ≠ card country and amount > $1000 ⇒ flag fraud").

-These models can be **deployed in real-time** with minimal latency.
+These models can be deployed in real-time with minimal latency.
 A logistic regression is essentially a dot-product of features, and even a large XGBoost ensemble can score a transaction in tens of milliseconds or less on modern hardware.

-They also perform well with limited data: with careful feature engineering, a simple model can already catch a large fraction of fraud patterns.
+They also perform well with limited data.
+With careful feature engineering, a simple model can already catch a large fraction of fraud patterns.

-**Industry adoption** is widespread: many banks initially deploy logistic or tree-based models in production, and even today **XGBoost is a common choice** in fraud ML pipelines.
+Industry adoption is widespread, many banks initially deploy logistic or tree-based models in production, and even today XGBoost is a common choice in fraud ML pipelines.

 ## Weaknesses

-A key limitation is the **reliance on manual features**.
+A key limitation of classical ML models is the reliance on manual features.
-Classical models cannot automatically invent new abstractions beyond the input features given.
+They cannot automatically invent new abstractions beyond the input features given.
-Thus, they may miss complex patterns (e.g., sequential spending behavior, or ring collusion between groups of accounts) unless analysts explicitly code such features (e.g., number of purchases in the last hour, or count of accounts sharing an email domain).
+Thus, they may miss complex patterns such as sequential spending behavior or ring collusion between groups of accounts unless analysts explicitly code such features (e.g., number of purchases in the last hour, or count of accounts sharing an email domain).

-They may also struggle` with **high-dimensional data** like raw event logs or image data (where deep learning excels), though this is less an issue for structured transaction records.
+They may also struggle with high-dimensional data like raw event logs or image data (where deep learning excels).
+However, this is less an issue for structured transaction records.

-Another challenge is **class imbalance**.
+Another challenge is class imbalance.
-The occurrence of fraud is rare (often <1% of transactions), which can bias models to predict the majority "non-fraud" class.
+The occurrence of fraud is rare (often $ <1\% $ of transactions), which can bias models to predict the majority "non-fraud" class.
 Techniques like [balanced class weighting](https://medium.com/@ravi.abhinav4/improving-class-imbalance-with-class-weights-in-machine-learning-af072fdd4aa4), [undersampling](https://www.kaggle.com/code/residentmario/undersampling-and-oversampling-imbalanced-data), or [SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) are often needed to train classical models effectively on imbalanced fraud data.[^16]

-Finally, while faster than deep networks, complex ensembles (hundreds of trees) can become **memory-intensive** and may require optimization (quantized models, code generation, etc.) for ultra-low latency at high transaction volumes.
+Finally, while faster than deep neural networks, complex ensembles (hundreds of trees) can become memory-intensive and may require optimization for ultra-low latency at high transaction volumes.

 ## Real-Time Suitability

 Classical models are generally well-suited to real-time fraud scoring.
-They have **low latency inference** and modest resource requirements.
+They have low latency inference and modest resource requirements.

 For example, a bank's fraud engine might run a logistic regression and a few decision tree rules in under 10ms per transaction on a CPU.
 Even a sophisticated random forest or gradient boosting model can be served via highly optimized C++ libraries or cloud ML endpoints to meet sub-hundred-millisecond SLAs.

-The straightforward nature of these models also simplifies **monitoring and updating** them.
+The straightforward nature of these models also simplifies monitoring and updating them.
 New data can be used to frequently retrain or update coefficients (even via [online learning](https://en.wikipedia.org/wiki/Online_machine_learning) for logistic regression).
 The main caution is that if fraud patterns shift significantly ([concept drift](https://en.wikipedia.org/wiki/Concept_drift)), purely static classical models will need frequent retraining to keep up.

-In practice, many organizations retrain or fine-tune their fraud models on recent data **weekly or even daily** to adapt to new fraud tactics.
+In practice, many organizations retrain or fine-tune their fraud models on recent data weekly or even daily to adapt to new fraud tactics.
+So, while classical models are fast to deploy and iterate on, they do require ongoing maintenance to remain effective.

 ## Examples

 Representative research and use-cases for classical methods include:

-- **Logistic regression and decision trees as baseline models:** E.g., Banks deploying logistic regression for real-time credit card fraud scoring due to its interpretability.
+- **Logistic regression and decision trees as baseline models:** Many banks have deployed logistic regression for real-time credit card fraud scoring due to its interpretability.
-- **Ensemble methods in academic studies:** E.g., evaluating logistic vs. decision tree vs. random forest on a credit card dataset (often finding tree ensembles outperform linear models in recall).[^17]
+- **Ensemble methods in academic studies:** Research has focused on evaluating logistic vs. decision tree vs. random forest on a credit card dataset (often finding tree ensembles outperform linear models in recall).[^17]
-- **Kaggle competitions:** Use of XGBoost in the IEEE-CIS 2019 competition and by fintech companies, leveraging its accuracy on tabular features.
+- **Kaggle competitions:** XGBoost was heavily used in the Kaggle IEEE-CIS 2019 competition leveraging high accuracy on tabular features.
-- **Hybrid systems:** Many production systems combine manual **business rules** (for known high-risk patterns) with an ML model (for subtler patterns), using the rules for immediate high-precision flags and the ML model for broad coverage.
+- **Hybrid systems:** Many production systems combine manual business rules for known high-risk patterns with an ML model for subtler patterns, using the rules for immediate high-precision flags and the ML model for broad coverage.

 # Deep Learning Models